Recruiting Public Advisory Committee (PAC) Members!

-MVCA has been working with a Public Advisory Committee (PAC) to develop a Discussion Paper which highlights key issues and presents a series of potential actions to address those issues.
-This forms the basis for consultation with our many stakeholders and watershed communities – our partners in developing the Mississippi River Watershed Plan.
+MVCA developed a series of Discussion Papers which formed the basis for consultation with our many stakeholders and watershed communities – our partners in developing the Mississippi River Watershed Plan.

-A series of four Background Reports have been prepared to support the development of the Mississippi River Watershed Plan.
+A series of four Background Reports were also prepared to support the development of the Mississippi River Watershed Plan.
 The Backgrounders examine various characteristics of the Mississippi River Watershed, looking at past and current conditions and, where possible, anticipating future changes on the landscape.